 Make an appointment with your doctor if:

-- fever or joint pain accompany the rash and swollen lymph nodes
+- you experience fever or joint pain along with your rash and swollen lymph nodes

-- swelling appears on or near the rash
+- you experience swelling on or near your rash

 - your symptoms don’t improve in two days